FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/uninstall_transfercft_win.md

 <domain>\\<username>
 ```

-If it is a local user (a user that was created on the local machine) then the &lt;domain> field can be . or the &lt;hostname>.
+If it is a local user (a user that was created on the local machine) then the &lt;domain&gt; field can be . or the &lt;hostname&gt;.

 ****Example****